Matej Delač: Return to Sarajevo

 On 27 February 2015, Delač returned to Sarajevo for the remainder of the 2014–15 campaign.
 On 14 March 2015, he marked his Sarajevo return with a clean sheet in their 0–0 draw with Borac Banja Luka.
 Delač went onto register seven more clean sheets, helping Sarajevo win their first league title since 2006.

 On 7 August 2015, Delač's loan spell with Sarajevo was extended for a further season.
 On 26 October 2015, he suffered a serious anterior cruciate ligament injury, during the international break, therefore excluding him out Sarajevo's plans for the season.

 Loan to Excel Mouscron

 On 22 July 2016, Delač joined Belgian side Excel Mouscron on a season-long loan.
 On 17 September 2016, Delač made his Excel Mouscron debut in a 3–1 victory over Westerlo.
 On 27 October 2016, Delač registered his first clean sheet for Excel Mouscron in their 0–0 away draw with Waasland-Beveren.

 AC Horsens

 On 3 April 2018, it was announced that Delač would join Danish Superliga side Horsens in the summer of 2018 on a free transfer when his contract with Chelsea ended.
+Delač extended his contract until 2025 on August 18, 2022.
+Delač extended his contract with Horsens until 2027 on 22 December 2023.